Innovation & Entrepreneurship in Europe

 Please, do not contact me about scheduling your trips.
 Try firstname.lastname@example.org

 📸 Google Photos for our class

-You assume an entrepreneurial and innovative mindset and use methods like Lean Startup, Business Model Canvas, Design Thinking, Value Proposition Design, and Customer Journey Mapping.
+You embrace an innovative mindset and use Lean Startup, Business Model Canvas, Design Thinking, Value Proposition Design, and Customer Journey Mapping.

-Initially, you identify a problem in need of a solution by looking at customer needs.
-Through an intensive process, you build hypotheses about your customers and solution and you validate these by doing interviews and creating explainer videos, websites, or other representations of your hypotheses.
+First, you identify a problem based on customer needs.
+Then, you develop hypotheses about customers and solutions.
+You validate through surveys, interviews, explainer videos, websites, or other representations of your ideas.

 - Learning methods for identifying customer needs and continuously getting feedback on solutions

 - Developing a Business Model for a startup venture